skywayskase/PSSmartsheet/.github/README.md

 ## Description ##
 Powershell Module for interacting with the Smartsheet API.

 I wrote this module part as a learning exercise, but also to be used by the scripts I've written for work.
 It is by no means feature complete.
-I'm hoping that other may find it usefull, and even be able to contribute to make it better.
+I'm hoping that others may find it usefull, and even be able to contribute to make it better.

 ## Installation ##
 This module is available for download on the Powershell Gallery at https://www.powershellgallery.com/packages/PSSmartsheet/.